GammaMetroid/SkywindBlenderToolkit/README.md

 Usage Instructions:
 Select all the objects you want to have sync names for, then press the hotkey, and all data blocks will be renamed to match their parent objects.

+## Copy Vertex Color Channel

+Hotkey: `Ctrl+Alt+V`

+Usage Instructions:
+Select the object you want to copy color values within and press the hotkey.
+Choose which channel to use as source and destination.
+Can only copy between channels in the same color attribute.